On Law-Imposed Dual Relationships

 - The California Penal Code, Sections 11164-11166, requires that mandated reporters, such as psychotherapists, make a report of child abuse whenever a "reasonable suspicion" of child abuse exists.
 A child abuse report is mandated whenever a therapist learns about the abuse in his or her professional capacity.

-- Sections 15610, 15630-15634 of the California Welfare and Institution Code require reporting of physical abuse, abandonment, isolation, financial abuse, or neglect of any elder or dependent adult under certain circumstances.
-A report is required if the therapist observes or has knowledge of the abuse, or the patient reveals information about being abused.
+- Sections 15610 and 15630-15634 of the California Welfare and Institution Code require reporting of physical abuse, abandonment, isolation, financial abuse, or neglect of any elder or dependent adult under certain circumstances.
+A report is required if the therapist observes or has knowledge of the abuse or the patient reveals information about being abused.

 - Types of child abuse: physical abuse, sexual abuse, neglect, willful cruelty, unjustifiable punishment, and unlawful, corporal punishment and injury.

 - AB 525 (Chu) Child Abuse Reporting.
-Prior to Jan.
-1st, 2007 the law authorizes but does not require the reporting of instances where a child suffers or is at substantial risk of suffering serious emotional damage ("emotional abuse").
-The new law, in effect on Jan.
-1st, 2007:
+Prior to January 1, 2007 the law authorizes but does not require the reporting of instances in which a child suffers or is at substantial risk of suffering serious emotional damage ("emotional abuse").
+The new law, in effect on January 1, 2007, states that: